Trenton Art Fair Shooting and my Otherness

 I continued with my pursuit of the arts starting with the home state of NJ making absolutely no headway until my very first success at the Torpedo Art Factory, 2011 in the state of Virginia.
 At the opening reception, the appreciation and attention that my work got was quite overwhelming!
 Equally overwhelming was the level of work done by the rest of the participating artists.
 For the first time I wondered why I never had success in my home state prior to this?!
 Would it be relevant to mention that Robyn Tremor at Contemporary Art Center was originally from Brooklyn and not NJ?

 Eventually I had my work exhibit in museums and galleries in many states and countries.
 Boosted by relative success in other places, I tried once again in my home state of NJ.
 This time I made it at a juried exhibit at New Jersey Artists Guild in Rahway and the Newark Museum.
 In my enthusiasm to get to know the rest of the exhibiting artists at the AGNJ, I remember forgetting to take a photo of my own work in the gallery.
 I took pictures of all the participating artists and found it fascinating to hear about their practice.
 Despite the fact that much of the conversation was initiated by me, I was optimistic about finding my own tribe close to home!
+Having stomached the initial snub, it turned out to be a blessing in disguise that I sought art pastures farther from home!

 On the Receiving End of my Otherness